I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 But you, Kate, can set up a website for your business.

-I'd I'd I do exhibits on the website.
+I do exhibits on the website.

 I would make available to lawyers, defense lawyers, what you could do for them by actually giving your ideas away for a while just to establish them.

-It sometimes I I remember when I first started this network, this program, I gave free advertising out the Wazoo to demonstrate that it worked.
+Sometimes I remember when I first started this network, this program, I gave free advertising out the Wazoo to demonstrate that it worked.

 You start a website.

-You could use that, and you could do what you would have done differently, what you would have done for the defense.
+You could use that and you could do what you would have done differently, what you would have done for the defense.

 They lost the case.

-You put it up on a website with whatever you would have done in whatever area of expertise this this business of yours is.
+You put it up on a website with whatever you would have done in whatever area of expertise this business of yours is.

-You put it up, this is what would should have happened.
+This is what should have happened.

 Maybe you can't guarantee that.